Build Instructions (Version 2)

 Nova Desktop servo ID map (neck, arms, torso)

-If a horn can’t be perfectly straight because of spline steps: choose the closest, then correct with a tiny software offset later.
+If a horn can’t be perfectly straight because of spline steps: choose the closest, then correct later.

 3) Servo driver setup (ESP32) — upload code + Wi-Fi details

-Do this early.
-Once your ESP32 boards are configured and online, the rest of the build is much smoother.
+Configure your ESP32 boards early so the rest of the build is smooth.

 1. Open the ESP32 code in the Arduino IDE

-Tip: keep the rear door open while doing this so you can access the boards easily.
+Tip: keep rear door open during setup so you can access boards.

 4) Build Order (Recommended Sequence)